Carmenbelle/altschool-third-semester-exams/README.md

 Error Message when the user inputs an invalid detail
 ![Invalid](../auth-vue-app/src/assets/Screenshot%20(38).png)

-Input your login details to Navigate to the Products page
+Input your with correct details to Navigate to the Products page
 ![Login Page](../auth-vue-app/src/assets/Screenshot%20(36).png)

 Products Page